Captive Insurers Need To Ask Investment Managers More Meaningful Questions

 "Let me tell you," the investment manager says, "This financial environment is completely unprecedented.
 Globally, central banks are manipulating supply and demand of fixed income and equity securities.
 Most of them are on the warpath against inflation, and that means higher interest rates that will drive the value of your bonds lower while increasing investment income, slowly, over time.
 And that will likely produce a recession."

-"Yes, we know," you tell him, "but what can we do about these low interest rates?
-It seems that every time we meet our portfolio's book yield moves lower and lower."
+"Yes, we know," you tell him, "but what can we do about rising interest rates?
+It seems that every time we meet our portfolio's market value moves lower and lower."

 "Good question," he says, and then turns to his associate.

 "That is true," you realize and the meeting drones on in its usual fashion.
-The economy, the portfolio, securities of interest, etc., etc. You exchange pleasantries and wish everyone safe travels back to their home base.
+The economy, the portfolio, securities of interest, etc., etc. You exchange pleasantries and wish everyone a good day.
+Then the Zoom window closes.

 After the meeting, sitting in your office, you start to think something may be missing.

 You probably did, but you may have missed a few questions that managers typically don't hear, but should, from their insurer clients.